-Checkpointing & Experiment Tracking ๐พ
+Checkpointing & Experiment Tracking πΎ

 flowyml ensures you never lose progress.
 Save pipeline state automatically and track every experiment detail.

-Key insight: Long-running pipelines will fail eventually.
-Checkpointing turns a catastrophe into a minor annoyance.
+How to resume failed pipelines and track model performance over time.
+Long-running pipelines will fail eventually β checkpointing turns a catastrophe into a minor annoyance.

-Why Checkpointing Matters
+Why Checkpointing Matters π‘

 Without checkpointing: - Lost time: A crash at hour 9 of a 10-hour job means restarting from hour 0 - Wasted compute: Re-computing expensive intermediate steps - Frustration: "It worked on my machine, why did it fail now?"